graybill/kegbot-chatbot/README.markdown

 About
 ----------------------------
 An AIM chatbot written in Ruby that talks to a [kegbot](http://kegbot.org).
-A user must message the chatbot to engage the bot.
+A user must message the chatbot first to engage in conversation.

 By default this connects to the publicly available SFO Kegbot so anyone can connect to the SFO Kegbot for experimentation.
 You will need to register an AIM screen name for your chatbot at [http://aim.com](http://aim.com)